-As thousands of businesses in North Carolina have found out over the past decade, once-in-100 year events can cripple a business for months or permanently.
+As thousands of businesses in North Carolina have found out over the past decade, once-in-a-century year events can cripple a business for months or permanently.
 A proper disaster plan won’t completely spare you a hardship, but it can certainly lessen the impact and speed your recovery.
 With the increase in unusually powerful weather events that the world has seen just this decade, the possibility of an unforeseen catastrophe doesn’t seem so remote.

 Weather events, fire, power outages, or any number of occurrences can have an adverse effect on your business.
 A little preparation now can ease potential troubles in the future.
 In fact, the most common business disaster is data loss which can result from simple power outages, theft or fire.

 I have insurance for my business, isn’t that enough?